invokr/xps-9343-linux/Readme.md

 If you don't have an ecrypted harddrive this script is of no concern to you.

-For everyone else, please see my blog post for the details.
 The gist is that the XPS doesn't pass any parameters to UEFI, so if we want to build a signed kernel that is fully verified by UEFI (without having grub sit in between, which would make the signing useless), the initial ramdisk needs all the parameters required build-in.

 Check the script and modify the parameters so they point at your harddisks.